HawkEyeB/today-i-learned/README.md

 - Register news.
 - Select news based on categories.
 - Perform votes on news to say if they are true or not.
+- Facts are arranged in order of likes
+- If the fact has a higher number of disapprovals than likes, it is classified as false
+- Unable to unvote as I am still learning about storage

 ## If you want to run on your own machine.
 * Install some IDE, preferably VSCODE for being a very light IDE.